LaZeAsh/notes/content/notes/Nash Equilibrium.md

 Nash equilibrium is a situation where no player could gain by changing their own strategy

-Nash equilibrium represents a state where each player's strategy is optimal given the strategies of all the other players
+Nash equilibrium is a defensive strategy that cannot be beaten, but also does not take advantage of opponents

 ## Key points of Nash Equilibrium: